parsur/LinguaCommerce/README.md

 - Optimized
 - Nice user interface

-Sara Rajabi is accessible, powerful, and provides an easy tool to CRUD.
+This is accessible, powerful, and provides an easy tool to CRUD.

 ## Contributing